 f.
 Retrieve the marks

 g.
-Get results to the Vice Commodore (Connie Berchem, [email protected]).
+Get results to the Vice Commodore (Don Read [email protected]).

-10. Awards - Awards will be given to active members for “A” and “B” fleets for events: Spring Series, Summer Series, and Fall Series.
-The ASC Annual Champion and the annual awards will be the combination of the results of “A” and “B” fleets.
-In addition there will be annual awards for each class fleet champion.
-The seasonal series consists of 7 points regattas.
-Seasonal series standings will be determined by taking the average regatta score of the best 4 regattas of each skipper.
-The ASC Annual Champion is determined by taking the average regatta score of the best 9 regattas over the entire season (8 regattas if skipper fulfills Race Committee obligations).
-If a skipper does not participate in the minimum number of regattas for a seasonal or the annual series (4 or 9 respectively), he/she shall not be eligible for awards.
+10. Awards - Awards will be given to active members for fleets for events: Spring Series, Summer Series, and Fall Series.
+The ASC Annual Champion and the annual awards will be the combination of the results of three series.
+In addition, there will be annual awards for each class fleet champion.
+The seasonal series consists of 4 points regattas.
+Seasonal series standings will be determined by taking the average regatta score of the best 2 regattas of each skipper.
+The ASC Annual Champion is determined by taking the average regatta score of the best 6 regattas over the entire season (5 regattas if skipper fulfills Race Committee obligations).
+If a skipper does not participate in the minimum number of regattas for a seasonal or the annual series (2 or 4 respectively), he/she shall not be eligible for awards.
 These numbers may be adjusted by the Vice Commodore if weather or other events cause cancellations of point regattas.
 Social events do not count toward official points regattas.

 The Wednesday night series will receive one overall First place award.

 11. Asheville Sailing Club Race Scoring will follow the ISAF Appendix A scoring rules